apache/cloudstack-www/README.md

 # Apache CloudStack Official Website

-This project keeps all sources used for building up Apache CloudStack (Incubating) official website which's served at https://cloudstack.apache.org/.
+This project keeps all sources used for building up Apache CloudStack official website which's served at https://cloudstack.apache.org/.

 ## Prerequisite